Marypearl/maryProjectClient/README.md

 5. Created RestAPI for action words, jobs and forms
 6. Performed CRUD operations on list of action words - Used Postman
 7. Displayed all action words and accomplishment statements on screen when user click on ACTION WORDS
-8. Created a form which user can enter details from tha application, stored that data in the database and displayed that data on application screen as a resume template.
+8. Created a form which user can enter details from tha application, stored that data in the mongoDB database and displayed that data on application screen as a resume template.
 9. Fetched the user data from the database and populted a resume template
 10. Added users and authenticated
 11. Password encrypted and stored in the database
 12. Created a job search engine where user can view a list of job postings and website link to apply on company website.
 13. Deployed both server and client individually on Heroku

-# Additional features
-4. Displayed resume related FAQs
+14. Displayed resume related FAQs
-5. Uploaded bunch of resume templates
+15. Uploaded bunch of resume templates

-# Project Phase 2
-# Phase 1 completed successfully -->
-1. Uploaded Resume Templates
-2. Used material ui for the UI part
-3. Displayed generally asking Resume related FAQs
-4. Added seperate part for Ask Questions
-5. Displayed Top Rated Resume Template

-# Project Phase 2

-1. Uploaded a bunch of job postings on mongoDB database and displayed it on application screen with the link to appy on company website.
-2. When the user clicks on the job application link, it will directs to the job application on website
-3. Search implemented on job postings-> User can easily SEARCH the jobs with keywords.
-4. Craeted a form which user can enter details and the user data are stored on mongoDB database.
-5. When the user clisck on RESUME TEMPLATES it will populate the resume template with the user data entered.

 # Resume Intro Card